- Turnix hottentottus

 Length 14-16 cm.

-The nominate race has yellow legs and black spots on the neck, breast and belly.
-The dark back is not as clearly defined as in T. h. nanus.
+Hottentot Buttonquail has yellow legs and black spots (female) or barring (male) on the neck, breast and belly.
+Female has bright orange-rufous on side of head and throat areas.
+The dark back is not as clearly defined as in Black-rumped Buttonquail.

 Larger than Small Buttonquail.